joshbegley/nyt-latest/previous.md

 **Blue Jackets honor Gaudreau by playing 13 seconds without left winger**\
-`It was not the typical season-opener for the Blue Jackets, but the focus was on remember Johnny and Matthew Gaudreau.`\
+`It was not the typical season opener for the Blue Jackets, who focused on remembering Johnny and Matthew Gaudreau.`\
 https://nytimes.com/athletic/5846346/2024/10/15/blue-jackets-johnny-gaudrea-honor-opening-night/

 **Jerry Jones defends himself to The Athletic after fired up comments**\